qChenSKIM/aws-lambda-r-runtime/README.md

 Install it via `pipenv install --dev`.
 Then run `python3 -m unittest`.
 This will spawn a local lambda server via Docker and invokes the lambdas defined in `template.yaml`.

+public.ecr.aws/lambda/provided is centOS7 system
+No centOS7 alvaiale in EC2